Mesophile

-A mesophile is an organism that grows best in moderate temperature, neither too hot nor too cold, with an optimum growth range from 20 to 45 C. The optimum growth temperature for these organisms is 37°C (about 99°F).
+A mesophile is an organism that grows best in moderate temperature, neither too hot nor too cold, with an optimum growth range from 20 to 45 C. The optimum growth temperature for these organisms is 37 °C (about 99 °F).
 The term is mainly applied to microorganisms.
 Organisms that prefer extreme environments are known as extremophiles.
-Mesophiles have diverse classifications, belonging to two domains: Bacteria, Archaea, and to kingdom Fungi of domain Eucarya.
+Mesophiles have diverse classifications, belonging to two domains: Bacteria, Archaea, and to kingdom Fungi of domain Eukarya.
 Mesophiles belonging to the domain Bacteria can either be gram-positive or gram-negative.
 Oxygen requirements for mesophiles can be aerobic or anaerobic.
 There are three basic shapes of mesophiles: coccus, bacillus, and spiral.

 Habitat

 The habitats of mesophiles can include cheese and yogurt.
 They are often included during fermentation of beer and wine making.
 Since normal human body temperature is 37 °C, the majority of human pathogens are mesophiles, as are most of the organisms comprising the human microbiome.